319th Reconnaissance Wing: B-1 bomber era

 The wing converted from B-52 to Rockwell B-1B Lancer bombers, 1986–1987 and flew training missions with conventional and nuclear configurations.
 Tanker crews assigned to the wing assisted in air refueling efforts during the invasion of Panama in December 1989.
 It deployed tankers to Oman, Egypt, and Saudi Arabia to provide air refueling and cargo missions in Southwest Asia, August 1990 – April 1991.

 In line with the changing international situation, President George H. W. Bush decided to reduce the US nuclear alert force.
-Thus, on 28 September 1991, the 319th Wing pulled its B-1B bombers and KC-135R tankers from quick reaction alert duty, ending nearly three decades of such activity at Grand Forks AFB.
+Thus, on 28 September 1991, the 319th Wing pulled its B-1B bombers and KC-135R tankers from quick reaction alert duty, ending nearly three decades of such activity at Grand Forks.

 With the inactivation of SAC on 1 June 1992, the Air Force redesignated the 319th Wing as the 319th Wing and assigned it to the newly established Air Combat Command (ACC).
 At the same time, the wing's 905th Air Refueling Squadron and its KC-135R tankers were assigned to the 305th Air Refueling Wing at Grissom Air Force Base, Indiana, despite the fact that they remained physically stationed at Grand Forks AFB.
 Because it had lost its air refueling components, the wing became the 319th Bomb Wing.
 Still remaining at Grand Forks, the 905th was reassigned to the 43d Air Refueling Wing at Malmstrom Air Force Base, Montana, on 1 July 1993.

 On 1 February 1993 ACC dropped the 319th Bomb Wing's primary nuclear mission and gave the wing the primary mission of B-1B conventional bombardment operations.
 The wing began planning and training to support such a mission to counter worldwide regional threats.

 Refueling era

 On 1 October 1993 the Air Force redesignated the 319th Bomb Wing as the 319th Air Refueling Wing.
 The wing was reassigned from the Air Combat Command to the Air Mobility Command.
-It also reacquired the 905th Air Refueling Squadron and its KC-135R tankers while turning over its B-1B bombers to the newly activated 319th Bomb Group, an Air Combat Command organization.
+It also reacquired the 905th Air Refueling Squadron and its KC-135R tankers while turning over its B-1B bombers to the newly activated 319th Bomb Group, an ACC organization.
+(Note: The 319th Bomb Group was a newly formed organization and is not related to the 319th Bombardment Group of World War II.
+The 319th Bomb Group was assigned to Eighth Air Force until it was inactivated on 16 July 1994 with the transfer of the last of Grand Fork's Lancers.)
 On 1 February 1994, Air Mobility Command transferred the 906th Air Refueling Squadron from Minot Air Force Base, North Dakota, to the 319th Wing and on 1 April, the 912th Air Refueling Squadron moved from Robins Air Force Base, Georgia to join the wing.
 Lastly, the 911th Air Refueling Squadron was transferred from Seymour Johnson Air Force Base, North Carolina on 29 April 1994.

-The 319th supported worldwide Tanker Task Forces, as well as combat operations in Southwest Asia, Central Europe, and counter narco-terror operations in Central America by providing air refueling for combat aircraft.
+The 319th supported worldwide tanker task forces, as well as combat operations in Southwest Asia, Central Europe, and counter narco-terror operations in Central America by providing air refueling for combat aircraft.